MissouriMRDT/Drone_Autonomy_Software/src/interfaces/README.md

 - Use inheritance and polymorphism to achieve code reuse and promote modularity in the project.
 - Regularly review and update the interfaces or abstract classes as the project evolves to accommodate new requirements or changes in functionality.

-By utilizing interfaces and abstract classes, you can establish a consistent structure, encourage code modularity, and facilitate the implementation of specific functionalities across the rover project.
+By utilizing interfaces and abstract classes, you can establish a consistent structure, encourage code modularity, and facilitate the implementation of specific functionalities across the drone project.

 Happy coding and designing interfaces!